News / Analysis

 The BRC handed in a 1.6% contraction in July’s shop prices, 3 ticks worse than in June – all this as Scotland’s Nicola Sturgeon has promised a new Scottish referendum on independence, according to Reuters.

-With Sec of State Pompeo calling out Iran over its disregard for China’s treatment of its Muslim minority, the Nasdaq led US indices higher adding 1.39%.
+With The US Securities & Exchange Commission is the US regulator of financial markets. of State Pompeo calling out Iran over its disregard for China’s treatment of its Muslim minority, the Nasdaq led US indices higher adding 1.39%.
 Earlier this week Iran referred to the UAE’s peace treaty with Israel as a betrayal of the Arab world.

 Most US data yesterday for August exceeded expectations, Redbook’s same-store sales growth figure increasing by a per cent and a half to 5.8% and ISM manufacturing data improving by almost 2 points to 46.4 for the PMI and 6 for new orders, landing at 67.6.